Siccar Point Energy

 July 19, 2021

-A dozen activists protested against Siccar Point’s proposed Cambo oil and gas field inside a UK government building in Edinburgh in the hope that the development will not go ahead.
+A dozen activists protested against Siccar Point’s proposed Cambo oil and gas field inside a UK government building in Edinburgh in the hope that the development would not go ahead.

 Siccar Point CEO Jonathan Roger said in response to the Stop Cambo campaign: “We respect people’s right to engage in dialogue, and to express their feelings and opinions in a safe and peaceful way.